Two heroes turn running with the bulls into savage art

 Now he's mixed in with the herd, with the two lead bulls a few yards ahead and the rest hellbent on catching up.
 He veers left to inch closer to the third, but gets passed without incident.
 Seeming almost bored, he intentionally slows to let the rest gain on him.
 But the tame steers the bulls always run alongside, the dullest animal in the world to a truly daring bull runner, or mozo, shield him from the final three bulls.
 He's desperate to get into trouble, not out of it.

 The 7.12.12 encierro.
-You can see Dennis and his black shirt starting at 3:15, and through 3:31.
+You can see Dennis and his black shirt starting at 2:08.
 Just look where the action is.

 Thanks to Ernest Hemingway and the world media's yearly horn-induced-blood lust, most people are aware that Pamplona's Running of the Bulls exists, that runners often get gored, and that the most unfortunate runners -- 15 since statkeeping, for lack of a better word that doesn't conjure up baseball or other similarly non-deadly pursuits, began in 1924 -- get killed.
 But that's about it.